-With Results Day nearly here, a lot of students will be starting to ask themselves ‘Why Study A Levels?’, especially those who aren’t yet sure if they want to go on to University just yet.
-A Levels are one of those qualifications that hold value for a long time, so even if you fancy taking a gap year or you decide not to go to University just yet, having A-Level qualifications will help you in the future should you change your mind.
+‘Why Study A Levels?’ is a question we are frequently asked by students looking at their next steps.
+Especially those who aren’t yet sure if they want to go on to University just yet.
+A Levels are one of those qualifications that hold value for a long time.
+So, even if you fancy taking a gap year or you decide not to go to University just yet, having A-Level qualifications will help you in the future should you change your mind.

 In fact, even if you have absolutely no plans of going to University, you should still look at gaining the qualifications as they are recognised and valued by all employers.
 Holding A Levels can also open doors to other career paths such as joining the Police or Army Officer Training.
 Having been introduced to the education system in 1951, and originally starting as just Pass or Fail qualifications, A Levels are well established and Internationally known.
 Which means you can use the qualifications around the World should you wish to.

 Usually A Levels are studied at age 16 and completed by the time a student turns 18.
 But with that said, it doesn’t mean there is a set age at which you have to take A Levels.
 The qualifications themselves can be taken at any age should a student decide they want to take them.
 So for example, if you’re an adult looking to take A Levels, it is perfectly feasible for you to do so.

 If you opt to return to learning to gain A Levels, then you will be classed as a Private Candidate.
 This means you are studying independently of a school or college.
 The process of learning the subjects themselves is still very similar to being a traditional student, but you will need to register with an exam centre to sit the actual exams for the courses.